Data-type-specific methods§

 |

-Variable name for position coordinate in Dataset |
+Variable name for position coordinate in Dataset that should be used for emittance calculation |

 'x2'